 *Sniff, sniff..* You guys smell that?
 The smell of awesome in the air.

-Okay let’s analyze the collision process quantitatively.
+Okay, now let’s analyze the collision process quantitatively.
 To get some idea about the flow of water around the rock, let’s estimate the Reynold’s number.
 It is not hard to find the viscosity of water at , it is about .
 I suppose typical velocity of the stone would be about several meter per second, so let’s just take .
 And then the planar dimensions of the stone are assumed to be about .
 Finally the density of water is of course .
 Using these numerical values we can calculate the Reynolds numer

 Which says that in this regime there would be a big gap behind the stone as it moves on the water surface.
 Roughly it should looks like this

-Since the force is independent of frame reference, it is a good idea to move to the rock’s frame to simplify things.
+Since, in Newtonian mechanics, force is independent of frame reference, it is a good idea to move to the rock’s frame to simplify things.
 In this frame, the water is moving with velocity towards the rock before being deflected downwards at an angle .
 The amount of water being deflected depends on the cross sectional area of the stone below the surface of water as shown above.
 During the collision, the equations of motion are

 Thus we have no choice but to deal with it numerically.
 Using the following numerical values:

 And the following initial conditions(at the moment the stone leaves the thrower’s hand):

 Python simulation shows the following beautiful trajectory of the stone’s CoM before sinking: